entertainmyfaith/NOCBot/Readme.md

 4. Update the .env file with your own API keys

+5. Make sure the database file is present.
+It is the one with the name “customers_db.sqlite” along site the models and intents.

-5. Run the python program:
+6. Run the python program:
     - python smart_nocbot.py